-Dissertation Defense: The oral defense is a public seminar.
-The major professor and committee members must be present.
-It is possible for one committee member to attend via video conference or teleconference technology after obtaining UGS approval.
 Other members of the university community, including students and faculty, will be invited to the presentation portion of the dissertation defense.
 Additionally, the student may invite members of the public to attend.
 Following the public presentation and question-and-answer session, all non-committee members and the student will be asked to leave the room to allow for further deliberation by the dissertation committee.

 The date of the dissertation defense must be approved by all members of the dissertation committee and the UGS.
 The dissertation defense must be announced at least two (2) weeks before the scheduled defense date.
 The GPD will send out the announcement.
 Defense announcements should be prepared according to a UGS template, include the date, time and venue and should be written in scholarly style appropriate for the discipline.
-Further instructions can be found here: https://gradschool.fiu.edu/thesis-dissertation/.
+Further instructions can be found at https://gradschool.fiu.edu/thesis-dissertation/.